Chief Executive Officer

 Vice President, Display Advertising

-Prior to joining Google through the DoubleClick acquisition in 2008, he was Senior Vice President of Strategy and Product Development at DoubleClick, building the company’s strategic plan, leading the product management team in its execution, and growing the business rapidly.
-Previously, Neal held various leadership positions at DoubleClick and NetGravity in technology development, business operations, and client services.
-In this process he played a key role in pioneering the digital marketing industry.
-He has also served in strategy and consulting roles at Microsoft and Accenture.
+Prior to joining Google, Neal was Senior Vice President of Strategy and Product Development at DoubleClick where he built the company's strategic plan, led the product management team, and grew the business rapidly.
+Previously, Neal held various leadership positions at DoubleClick and NetGravity in technology development, business operations, and client services where he helped pioneer the digital marketing industry.
+Neal has also served in strategy and consulting roles at Microsoft and Accenture.

 As Kontera’s President, Hal is responsible for sales, services, business development, account management and field operations at Kontera.
 In his most recent position, Hal served as Executive Vice President / General Manager at Operative, a global advertising resource management (ARM) platform provider, where he oversaw global sales, consulting, professional and client services.
 Previously, Hal served as Vice President, Global Sales and Account Management for DoubleClick, where he was responsible for revenue and customer growth in the web publisher, interactive agency, and Rich Media segments.
 Prior to DoubleClick, Hal was Chief Operating Officer of LowerMyBills.com, where he was responsible for technology, product, sales and marketing.
 Previously he spent over 10 years at Experian, which he helped evolve from a TRW operating unit into a stand-alone global marketing information services company.